ftyers/commonvoice-utils/README.md

   * The relevant alphabet of the language, appropriate for use in training ASR
 * Segmenter:
   * A deterministic sentence segmentation algorithm tuned for segmenting paragraphs from Wikipedia
+* Corpora:
+  * Contains metadata for different corpora you may be interested in using with Common Voice

 ## Language support